 How to Get a Grant for a Master's Degree

 Graduate students can find merit- and need-based grants to help them pay for master's degree programs.
-Learn how to find and apply for grants, as well as how to keep them.
+Military service, ethnicity, and religion may also qualify certain candidates for award funds.

 Finding Grant Programs

 A grant is a sum of money offered to students to help pay for school that does not have to be repaid like a loan.
 To get a grant for graduate education, students must first find an appropriate grant-awarding program and apply for a grant.
 Many organizations and establishments offer grants for graduate programs.
 The three main places to start looking are government organizations, academic institutions and private or nonprofit foundations and organizations.

 The main federal organization that offers students grants for graduate school is the U.S. Department of Education.
 These grants may be targeted at particular groups of students, such as students studying to be teachers.
 Federal grants include, but are not limited to, the Pell Grant, Teacher Education Assistance for College and Higher Education grants and Iraq and Afghanistan Service grants.
 State governments also provide grants through their departments of higher education.